thomaswitt/wireguard_aws/README.md

 # Install and use AWS-based Wireguard

-Scripts to automate install and use of Wireguard on AWS with Amazon Linux 2
+Scripts to automate install and use of Wireguard on AWS with Amazon Linux 2023.
+Choose a t4g.micro 64-bit (Arm) instance with Amazon Linux 2023 AMI.

 ## Preparation in the AWS console
 - Choose desired region and create Elastic IP